google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 #### Open a directory and enumerate its contents

-To enumerate all files in a directory, call `chooseFileSystemEntries()` with the `type` option set to `openDirectory`.
+To enumerate all files in a directory, call `chooseFileSystemEntries()` with the `type` option set to `'openDirectory'`.
 The user selects a directory in a picker, after which a [`FileSystemDirectoryHandle`][fs-dir-handle] is returned, which lets you enumerate and access the directory’s files.